ADD CONDITION

 How should adults and children 5 years and over use this drug?

-Adults and children 5 years and over should dissolve 2 drops (one at a time) slowly in the mouth and can repeat this every 2 hours as needed.
+Dissolve 2 drops (one at a time) slowly in your mouth and repeat every 2 hours as needed.

 What should I do if my child is under 5 years old?

-Yes, if a sore throat is severe, persists for more than 2 days, or is accompanied by headache, rash, swelling, nausea, or vomiting, you should consult a doctor promptly.
+Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by other symptoms like headache or rash, consult a doctor promptly.

 What should I do if my cough persists?

-You should stop use and ask a doctor if your cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache.
+Stop use and ask a doctor if your cough lasts more than 1 week, tends to recur, or is accompanied by fever or rash.

-No specific information regarding use during pregnancy or nursing is provided in the drug insert.
+No specific information regarding use during pregnancy or nursing mothers is provided.

 Are there any contraindications for this drug?